Core Concepts

 config.lm = DSPy::LM.new('openai/gpt-4o-mini', api_key: ENV['OPENAI_API_KEY'])

-# Optional: Configure instrumentation
+# Optional: Configure logging for observability

 end